simojenki/bonob/README.md

 BONOB_SONOS_SERVICE_NAME | bonob | service name for sonos
 BONOB_SONOS_SERVICE_ID | 246 | service id for sonos
 BONOB_NAVIDROME_URL | http://localhost:4533 | URL for navidrome
+BONOB_SONOS_AUTO_REGISTER | false | Whether or not to try and auto-register on startup